Woburn Abbey Gardens

 In 1805, the 6th Duke of Bedford commissioned the famous landscape gardener, Humphry Repton, to create designs to enhance the Gardens and Deer Park for his family, friends and guests to enjoy.
 Following many changes over the 200 years since, our Gardens Team are now working to restore Repton's original plans.

-The 28 acres of award winning gardens are Repton's most realised landscape and in 2018 will play a pivotal role in celebrations marking his bicentenary.
-A new exhibition within the Abbey will feature Repton's life and his work at Woburn, his most elaborate Red Book will be on display.
+The 28 acres of award winning gardens are Repton's most realised landscape and played a pivotal role in celebrations marking his bicentenary, in 2018.
+The fantastic exhibition within the Abbey featuring Repton's life and his work at Woburn will continue in 2019, his most elaborate Red Book will be on display.

 Facilities: Gift Shop, Plant Sales, Tea Room

 Disabled Access: Yes, level access.
 Mobility scooter loan (book in advance)

 Car Parking: Located within 50 meters of the gardens entrance.